andresmontoyab/Leadership/README.md

 Avoid a bad business deal.

-Develop a batna (Best alternative to a negotiated agreement) is creitical for the success of your negotiating
+Develop a batna (Best alternative to a negotiated agreement) is critical for the success of your negotiating

 Batna is always about exploring alternatives.